figuerom16/zjax/Readme.md

 </a>
 ```

-In the above example, perhaps the `/books/123` route returns a partial
+In the above example, presumably the `/books/123` route returns a partial containing only the elements we need.

-##### Specifying the swap type
+#### Specifying the Swap-Type

-The default swap type is to replace the element in its entirety.
+The default Swap-Type is `outer` which replaces the element in its entirety.
 Alternatively, you may want to replace only the inner content of the element, or maybe insert the new element *after* the existing one.
-The swap type can be appended to any target element using the pipe `|` character.
+The Swap-Type can be appended to the existing element using the pipe `|` character.
+Note that the Swap-Type only affects the existing element.

 ```html
 <button z-swap="/books/123 #cart-total|after">